 The Wall Street Journal first reported Thursday afternoon special counsel Robert Mueller is using a grand jury in his investigation into Russia’s role in the presidential election and possible collusion between Russian officials and Trump’s campaign.

-The New York Times confirmed Mueller has issued subpoenas to receive documents, some of which relate to the work of former national security advisor Michael Flynn.
+The New York Times confirmed Mueller has issued subpoenas to receive documents, some of which relate to the work of former national security adviser Michael Flynn.

 Trump said Democrats are pushing the “made-up” story because the party lacks a message.